-Narooma Surf Beach and the Glass House Rocks are one of the most unexpectedly spectacular locations on the Far South Coast of NSW.
-It’s not that the rocks are simply picturesque, it is the contorted shapes that these rocks have been forced into by the emmence forces of the continnental plates collision millions of years ago.
+Narooma Surf Beach and the Glass House Rocks are some of the most unexpectedly spectacular locations on the Far South Coast of NSW.
+It’s not that the rocks are simply picturesque, it is the contorted shapes that these rocks have been forced into by the immense forces of the collision of the continental plates millions of years ago.

 The most incredible rock, in my opinion, is the chevron folded formation, locally known as the Kangaroo Rock.
 The zig-zag or chevron folding pattern obvious in this formation is the result of the collision of an ancient Pacific tectonic plate with the eastern edge of the Gondwana plate.

 The short (1.5km return) walk along Narooma Surf Beach will take you past a number of remarkable rock formations, some rising out of the surf between the beach and the ocean and some protruding from the headland onto the beach.

 The rocks standing in the surf, haven’t been eroded away from the headland, they have been brought here by the Pacific tectonic plate when it collided with the Gondwana coastline.
 According to the Geological Society of Australia, these rocks are 510 and 440 million years old – far more ancient than the Twelve Apostles on the Great Ocean Road.